-In the carbon arc, practically all the light comes from the incandescent tips of the carbons, very little from the arc flame.
-Then by using materials, which in the arc flame give an intensely luminous spectrum, the efficiency of the arc lamp has been vastly improved.
+In the plain carbon arc lamp practically all light comes from the incandescent tips of the carbons, very little from the arc flame.
+Once more, then, by using materials in the arc-lamp electrodes, which in the arc flame give an intensely luminous spectrum, the arc lamp was made competitive with the newer metal-filament incandescent lamps, by adding the large amount of light given by the luminous arc flame, and so greatly increasing the efficiency of the arc lamp in the flame arc lamp and the luminous arc lamp.

-So far only three materials have been found, which in luminous arcs give efficiences vastly superior to incandescence : mercury, calcium (lime), and titanium.
-All three even in moderate sized units, give efficiencies of one-half watt or better per candle power.
+So far only three materials have been found, which in luminous arcs give efficiencies vastly superior to incandescence: mercury, calcium (lime), and titanium.

-The mercury arc has the advantage of perfect steadiness, a long life-requiring no attention for thousands of hoursand high efficiency over a fairly wide range of candle powers; but it is seriously handicapped for many purposes by its bluishgreen color.
+The mercury arc has the advantage of perfect steadiness, a long life-requiring no attention for thousands of hours-and high efficiency over a fairly wide range of candle-powers; but it is seriously handicapped for many purposes by its bluish-green color.

-In the flame carbon lamp carbons impregnated with calcium compounds, usually calcium fluoride (fluorspar) are used, and the arc then has an orange-yellow color.
-Other compounds which give red or white color to the arc are so much inferior in efficiency that they are used only to a very limited extent.
-The compounds, after coloring the arc and giving it efficiency, escape as smoke; the arc therefore must be an open arc.
-This, however, means short life of the carbons and frequent trimming.
+In the flame carbon lamp carbons impregnated with calcium compounds, usually calcium fluoride, borate, etc., are used, and the arc then has an orange-yellow color.
+The compounds, after coloring the arc and giving it efficiency, escape as smoke; the arc therefore must be an open arc, or provisions made to condense and collect the deposit.

-The open arc lamp, which was used formerly, has, however, been almost entirely superseded by the enclosed carbon arc, in spite of the somewhat lower efficiency of the latter; and the inconvenience of daily attendance required by an open arc, and the large consumption of carbons, makes a return to this type improbable.
-For this reason the flame carbon lamp has not proven suitable for general outdoor illumination, as street lighting, where the cost of carbons and trimming would usually far more than offset the gain in efficiency.
-Flame carbon lamps, however, have found a field for decorative lighting, for advertising purposes, etc., for which the glare of light and its color makes them very suitable.
-They are generally used on constant potential circuits with two or three lamps in series.
+The open arc lamp, which was used in the early days, had, however, been almost entirely superseded by the enclosed carbon arc, in spite of the somewhat lower efficiency of the latter; and the inconvenience of daily attendance required by an open arc, and the large consumption of carbons, makes a return to this type impracticable.
+For this reason the open-flame carbon lamp has not proven suitable for general outdoor illumination, as street lighting.